 - Churches and places of worship

-Quite simply this means the taking of the family car during the course of the burglary and this could be to facilitate the removal of property i.e. laptops and electrical equipment or just to steal the car itself to sell on.
+Taking a vehicle from the property during a burglary.
+This could be to facilitate the removal of property for example laptops and electrical equipment or to steal the vehicle itself to sell on.

-Once again, unlocked.insecure doors and windows often give opportunist criminals easy access to the property and make entry to the property easy, sometimes without victims not even knowing that some one has have been into their house.
+Unlocked insecure doors and windows often give opportunist criminals easy access to the property, sometimes without victims even knowing that someone has have been into their house.

-- Join a neighbourhood watch scheme if you have one in your area.
-If not, consider setting one up with local residents.
+- Consider joining a neighbourhood watch scheme if you have one in your area.
+If not, think about setting one up with local residents